 To help break it down, check out the chart below for the forms of light and how they can affect unprotected skin:

 How to protect yourself from sun damage:

 You probably saw this coming, but the best way to protect yourself from sun damage is to wear sunscreen, every single day.
 But you shouldn’t wear just any sunscreen.
 You’ll want to make sure that your sunscreen is broad spectrum (meaning it protects from UVA and UVB rays), is at least SPF 30 and also helps protect you from other forms of light, like blue light and IRA.
 Most importantly, look for a sunscreen that you actually want to wear every day.

-Our best-selling, completely invisible Unseen Sunscreen SPF 40 is a perfect choice for everyday protection from UVA/UVB rays, blue light and IRA.
+Our best-selling, completely invisible Unseen Sunscreen SPF 40 is a perfect choice for everyday protection from UVA/UVB rays and IRA.
 It goes on clear on ever single skin tone and leaves a light natural finish so it works on all skin types, without leaving a greasy residue.
 Bonus: If you love wearing makeup, Unseen works as an amazing primer for foundation or CC cream.

 If you’re looking for a 100% mineral option, Zincscreen SPF 40 is a daily lotion that’s made with non-nano zinc oxide, so it’s safe for the most sensitive of skin.
 And if you’re active most days, look no further than our original formula, PLAY Everyday Lotion SPF 50.
 It’s water- and sweat-resistant for up to 80 minutes and won’t run into your eyes.